 This loading curve corresponds to the maximum load capacity.
 Both values (payload and mass moment of inertia) must be checked in all cases.
 Exceeding this capacity will reduce the service life of the robot and overload the motors and the gears; in any such case the KUKA Roboter GmbH must be consulted beforehand.
 The values determined here are necessary for planning the robot application.
+For commissioning the robot, additional input data are required in accor-

 For commissioning the robot, additional input data are required in accordance with the operating and programming instructions of the KUKA System Software.